AparGarg99/Data_Harvesting_with_Python/Creator details for onboarding and outreach/Readme.md

 # Overview 📚
-Scrape the popularity (no. of followers, no. of subscribers) and email address of a given YouTube or Instagram user for onboarding and outreach.
+Scrape the popularity (no. of followers, no. of subscribers etc.) and email address of a given YouTube or Instagram user for onboarding and outreach.

 # GUI 👨‍💻
 ![]()<br>